 In straightforward terms, it's a way to rent vacation rentals without actually owning them.

 You rent a property and re-rent it to guests for a short time as a vacation rental.
 The rental arbitrage allows you to host all kinds of spaces without owning any of them, from a house to a tent cabin to a room.
 It's low-risk and allows you to scale much faster than the traditional route.

-Miami is one of the top ten cities in 2021 for rental arbitrage in the US according to AirDNA, the leading provider of data and analytics for the short term rental industry.
+Miami is one of the top twenty cities in 2023 for short-term rentals in the US, according to AirDNA, the leading provider of data and analytics for the short-term rental industry.

 According to AirDNA data for Miami, the city enjoys an

 Average Occupancy Rate of 32% (December 2023) ADR of $182.4 (December 2023) Average annual revenue of $15.7K (December 2023)

 Effective rent is $2,299 STR premium is 96.4% Average Nights to cover rent 9.7